Patrons for

 2020

-The COVID-19 pandemic has presented a new wave of problems for Laurel’s homeless population.
+The COVID-19 pandemic has presented a new wave of problems for Laurel’s unhoused population.
 We are seeking unique ways to help the most vulnerable population in Laurel.
 Daily we hand out masks, arrange for transportation, assist with housing and food needs.

 We were able to help three men go into treatment programs for chemical dependency.
 After they completed the program they were placed in halfway houses where they will be financially supported for six months.
 One of the men has been referred for psychiatric treatment.